honnnei/Project-1-futureproof-blog/README.md

 - obtaining the giphy url - we fixed it with adding an additional .then
 - getting the function with the emoji counter to work so that it counts each individual emoji separately
 - Finding a suitable service to host our website.
 And formatting our code so that it could be run online.
-- refactoring the date stamp to a different time zone
+- Refactoring the date stamp to a different time zone and display format

 # What we struggled with:
 - Storing the emoji reactions.